 In addition to analysing six pathways and quantifying the economic, environmental and social implications of each, as summarised in this report, this project also developed an open-access, dynamic scenario analysis tool that gives decisionmakers across industry, government, civil society and the financial sector the opportunity to develop their own sciencebased scenarios based on the data set we collected.
-We invite all stakeholders in the Norwegian plastic system to test our PlastSimulator at http://www. handelensmiliofond.no
+We invite all stakeholders in the Norwegian plastic system to test our Plastsimulator.